 Step-5:

-Before removing the wall thicknesss, use the operations appropriate for solids such as Booleans like unite, intersect... to make sure the once converted to surface, no further operations such as extend /intersectio is needed to remove the gaps / connect the surfaces.
+Before removing the wall thickness, use the operations appropriate for solids such as Booleans like unite, intersect... to make sure the once converted to surface, no further operations such as extend /intersection is needed to remove the gaps / connect the surfaces.
 Note that this method is no recommended for FEA simulation. in CFD the blockage of flow is important where as in FEA the location of centroid is important.

 Step-5: